 In our recent Hays Ireland Diversity & Inclusion Report 2019, only 44% of respondents said they trust their organisation’s leaders to deliver change on the diversity and inclusion agenda, and 53% of respondents said their progression has been limited by their gender.
 It should go without saying that these figures would no doubt have painted a much bleaker picture had this survey been taken 30, 20 or even 10 years ago.
-So, it is getting better (and in fact, I think some companies are good at this but don’t even realise it), but there’s clearly still huge opportunity in improving the numbers.
+So, it is getting better, but there’s clearly still huge opportunity in improving the numbers.

 It starts with awareness.
 An overwhelming majority of the organisations we work with have made huge strides when it comes to setting a strong diversity and inclusion agenda over recent years.
 Most organisations recognise that their responsibilities towards diversity and inclusion reach beyond legal and statutory requirements.
 They understand the benefits of recruiting from as diverse a demographic base as possible, as well the importance that most employees now place upon working in an inclusive workplace culture.

 Yet it is still important to identity where your outstanding diversity opportunities lie.
 We work with organisations to help them understand how their recruitment strategies can help take advantage of these opportunities.
 Understanding what motivates different genders will help them to attract the best talent.
 Having policies and processes in place to support employees of all genders to achieve balance will ultimately help companies to keep their best people.